linux-system-roles/network/README.md

 ### Warning

-The role replaces existing connections of the same names as those specified in the `network_connections` variable, and thus overwrites non-Ansible managed settings.
-Values of settings which are not specified in the `network_connections` variable are not preserved.
-Exceptions to this are:
+The role updates or creates all connection profiles on the target system as specified in the `network_connections` variable.
+Therefore, the role will remove settings from the specified profiles if the settings are only present on the system but not in the `network_connections` variable.
+The following exceptions apply:

-* Connections that have only the `state` setting specified, the role then allows to activate or deactivate the connection without otherwise changing it.
+* For profiles that only contain a `state` setting, the role will only activate or deactivate the connection without changing its configuration.

+* The `route_append_only` setting allows to only add new routes to the existing routes on the system.

-* The `route_append_only` and `rule_append_only` settings which allow
+* The `rule_append_only` setting allows to preserve the current routing rules.
-  to append to the current set of static routes and routing rules instead of replacing them.
+  There is no support to specify routing rules at the moment.

 See also [Limitations](#limitations).